 The most common way of making delta 8 is to convert CBD from hemp into delta 8 THC.
 This allows manufacturers to sell “legal” delta 8 because it’s derived from hemp (rather than marijuana).

-The process of converting CBD into delta 8 requires the use of an acid catalyst and an organic solvent.
+The process of converting CBD into delta 8 requires an acid catalyst and an organic solvent.
 If these compounds aren’t completely removed from the final product, they can lead to damage to the neurological, renal, hepatic, or digestive systems.

 CBD-derived delta 8 THC should be considered unsafe unless proper third-party testing is available to prove the absence of contaminants.